5.2.8 Tax refund intercepts

 The Registrar will consider a person is in financial hardship if, at the time that the Registrar is considering taking their tax refund amount, the person can show that:

-- their commitments exceed their income, or
+- their financial commitments exceed their income, or

 - they have specific expenses to pay outside their essential living expenses.